-Maryland Ornithological Society, Robin Todd Document ID: BOEM-2022-0031-6514
+Maryland Ornithological Society, Robin Todd

 The commenter recommended that BOEM proceed with the No Action Alternative, arguing that new lease sales in the GOM and Cook Inlet would pose serious threats to bird life in those areas.
 The commenter argued that these areas encompass or are near numerous Important Bird Areas, which would be severely impacted by oil spills.
-The commenter further claimed that the oil and gas industry already holds leases which are not being used for production, which the commenter argued that issuing new leases.
+The commenter further claimed that the oil and gas industry already holds leases which are not being used for production, which the commenter argued demonstrates that there is no need for issuing new leases.
 Finally, the commenter argued that issuing new leases would lead to increased carbon emissions, accelerating climate change and the further loss of vulnerable and endangered bird species.